|

 It went against all he believed in.
 Everything he stood for.
 But he HAD

-all would be lost.
+no regeneration, all would be lost.

 He raised his bâton above his head and twirled it until it practically